International Women's Forum

-The International Women's Forum (IWF), founded in 1974 as the Women's Forum of New York, is an invitation-only women's organization with some 7,000 members.
+The International Women's Forum (IWF), founded in 1974 as the Women's Forum of New York, is an invitation-only women's organization with some 7,800 members.
 Its mission is "to support the women leaders of today and tomorrow".
 The IWF hosts two conferences each year to address women's issues and it provides intensive leadership training programs for women.
 The Leadership Foundation, Inc., a supporting organization, provides a Fellows Program and the Women Athletes Business Network (WABN) Program.

 Members

-The IWF has been described as "highly influential."
-Notable members have included Hillary Clinton, Madeleine Albright, Sandra Day O'Connor, Coretta King, Betty Friedan, and Katharine Graham.
+The IWF has been described as "highly influential".
+Notable members of the organization have included Hillary Clinton, Madeleine Albright, Sandra Day O'Connor, Coretta King, Betty Friedan, and Katharine Graham, and among the membership are "inventors, entrepreneurs, CEOs, heads of state, academics, scientists, astronauts, Olympic athletes, artists, filmmakers, financiers, philanthropists, and more".

 History

 The group started as the Women's Forum of New York, founded in 1974 by Elinor Guggenheimer, Muriel Siebert, Eleanor Holmes Norton, and Muriel Fox.
-Over the next few years it expanded to Atlanta, Chicago, Colorado, Los Angeles, New York, San Francisco, and Washington, D.C.
-In 1982 it became international with the addition of the United Kingdom and was renamed the International Women's Forum in 1987.
+Over the next few years, it expanded to Atlanta, Chicago, Colorado, Los Angeles, New York, San Francisco, and Washington, D.C.
+In 1982, it became international with the addition of the United Kingdom and was renamed the International Women's Forum in 1987.
 It is active in Europe, Asia, Latin America and the Middle East as well as the United States.